StartArticlesRegulation of Artificial Intelligence: challenges and solutions in the New Digital Era

 Regulation of Artificial Intelligence: challenges and solutions in the New Digital Era

-With the accelerated evolution of Artificial Intelligence, the regulation of the use of AI has become a central and urgent topic in Brazil.
-The new technology brings immense potential to innovate and transform various sectors, but also raise critical questions about ethics, transparency and governance.
-In the Brazilian context, where digital transformation is advancing at an accelerated pace, finding the balance between innovation and appropriate regulation is essential to ensure sustainable and responsible development of AI
+With the rapid evolution of Artificial Intelligence, the regulation of AI usage has become a central and urgent issue in Brazil.
+The new technology brings immense potential to innovate and transform various sectors, but also raises critical questions about ethics, transparency, and governance.
+In the Brazilian context, where digital transformation is advancing at a rapid pace, finding the balance between innovation and appropriate regulation is essential to ensure sustainable and responsible AI development.

-In an exclusive interview, Samir Karam, COO of Performa_IT, offers an in-depth analysis of the challenges and emerging solutions in AI regulation, highlighting the importance of the balance between innovation and ethics in the technology sector
+In an exclusive interview, Samir Karam, COO of Performa_IT, offers an in-depth analysis on the challenges and emerging solutions in AI regulation, highlighting the importance of balancing innovation and ethics in the technology sector.

 Shadow AIandDeepfakes: Risks and Solutions

-One of the most troubling concepts discussed by Samir Karam is that of “shadow AI”, that refers to the use of artificial intelligence within an organization without proper control or supervision.
-This practice can lead to several problems, like data leakage, biased decisions and security risks
+One of the most troubling concepts discussed by Samir Karam is that of “shadow AI”, which refers to the use of artificial intelligence within an organization without proper control or supervision.
+This practice can lead to various problems, such as data leaks, biased decisions, and security risks.

-For example, imagine a marketing team using an AI tool to analyze consumer behavior without the approval of the IT department orcompliance.
-In addition to exposing the company to legal risks, the unregulated use of this technology can result in the improper collection and analysis of sensitive data, violating user privacy
+For example, imagine a marketing team using an AI tool to analyze consumer behavior without approval from IT orcompliance.
+In addition to exposing the company to legal risks, the unregulated use of this technology can result in the inappropriate collection and analysis of sensitive data, violating users' privacy.

-Another scenario is the development of AI algorithms for hiring decisions, that without proper supervision can reproduce unconscious biases present in the training data, resulting in unfair and discriminatory decisions
+Another scenario is the development of AI algorithms for hiring decisions, which without adequate supervision can reproduce unconscious biases present in the training data, resulting in unfair and discriminatory decisions.

-Just like in the case of deepfakes, where videos or audios created use artificial intelligence to manipulate images, sounds and movements of a person, making it seem like saying or doing something that, in reality, it never happened.
-This technology can be used maliciously to spread misinformation, fraud identities and cause damage to individuals' reputations
+Just like in the case of deepfakes, where created videos or audios use artificial intelligence to manipulate a person's images, sounds, and movements, making it appear as if they are saying or doing something that, in reality, never happened.
+This technology can be used maliciously to spread misinformation, commit identity fraud, and damage individuals' reputations.

-The solutions for theshadow AIanddeepfakes they are working on creating robust AI governance policies, according to Samir Karam, COO of Performa_IT
+The solutions for theshadow AIanddeepfakes are moving towards creating robust AI governance policies, according to Samir Karam, COO of Performa_IT:

 Fake Newsand ethical challenges in AI

-The dissemination offake newsAI-generated content is another growing concern.
-"THEcombating AI-generated fake news requires a combination of technology and educationAutomated verification tools, identification of synthetic patterns in images and texts, in addition to the labeling of AI-generated content, they are important steps.
-But alsowe need to invest in public awareness, teaching to identify reliable sources and to question dubious content says Samir
+The dissemination offake newsAI-generated content is another growing concern."THECombating AI-generated fake news requires a combination of technology and education.Automated verification tools, identification of synthetic patterns in images and texts, as well as labeling of AI-generated content, are important steps.
+But alsowe need to invest in raising public awareness, teaching them to identify reliable sources and question dubious content”, says Samir.

 Ensuring transparency and ethics in AI development is one of the pillars advocated by Samir.
-He emphasizes thatsome of the best practices include the adoption of explainable models (XAI – Explainable AI, independent audits, use of diverse data to avoid biases and the creation of ethics committees in AI.”
+He emphasizes thatSome of the best practices include adopting explainable models (XAI – Explainable AI), independent audits, using diverse data to avoid biases, and creating AI ethics committees.

-One of the main cybersecurity concerns associated with AI includes sophisticated attacks, as thephishing – a technique of attack in which criminals try to deceive individuals into revealing confidential information, such as passwords and bank details, posing as trusted entities in digital communications.
-These attacks can be even more sophisticated when combined with AI, creating personalized emails and messages that are hard to distinguish from real ones.
-To mitigate these risks, Samir suggests thatéfundamental to invest in AI-based detection solutions, implement multifactor authentication and ensure that AI models are trained to detect and mitigate manipulation attempts.”
+One of the main cybersecurity concerns associated with AI includes sophisticated attacks such asphishing- an attack technique in which criminals attempt to deceive individuals into revealing confidential information, such as passwords and banking data, by impersonating trusted entities in digital communications.
+These attacks can become even more sophisticated when combined with AI, creating personalized emails and messages that are difficult to distinguish from real ones.
+To mitigate these risks, Samir suggests thatéFundamentally invest in AI-based detection solutions, implement multi-factor authentication, and ensure that AI models are trained to detect and mitigate manipulation attempts.

 Collaboration for Effective AI Policies

-The multifaceted nature of artificial intelligence means that its impacts and applications vary widely across different sectors, from health to education, going through finance and public safety.
-For this reason, the creation of effective policies requires an integrated approach that considers all these variables
+The multifaceted nature of artificial intelligence means that its impacts and applications vary widely across different sectors, from healthcare to education, including finance and public safety.
+For this reason, the creation of effective policies requires an integrated approach that considers all these variables.

-Governments, in turn, have the responsibility to establish guidelines that protect citizens and ensure ethics in the use of AI.
-They create regulations that address safety issues, privacy and human rights.
-Furthermore, governments can facilitate collaboration among different stakeholders and promote funding programs for AI research
+GovernmentsIn turn, they are responsible for establishing guidelines that protect citizens and ensure ethics in the use of AI.
+They create regulations that address issues of safety, privacy, and human rights.
+Furthermore, governments can facilitate collaboration among different stakeholders and promote funding programs for AI research.

-This tripartite collaboration allows AI policies to be robust and adaptable, addressing both the benefits and the risks associated with the use of technology.
-A practical example of this collaboration can be seen in public-private partnership programs, where technology companies work together with academic institutions and government agencies to develop AI solutions that comply with safety and privacy standards
+This tripartite collaboration allows AI policies to be robust and adaptable, addressing both the benefits and risks associated with the use of the technology.
+A practical example of this collaboration can be seen in public-private partnership programs, where technology companies work together with academic institutions and government agencies to develop AI solutions that adhere to safety and privacy standards.

 Myths of Artificial Intelligence

-To clarify, demystifying these points, and finish the interview, Samir Karam answered several questions in a ping-pong format, addressing the most common myths and providinginsights valuable insights about the reality of AI
+To clarify, demystify these points, and conclude the interview, Samir Karam answered several questions in a ping-pong format, addressing the most common myths and providinginsights valuable insights into the reality of AI.

-1. What are the most common myths about artificial intelligence that you encounter and how do you clarify them
+1. What are the most common myths about artificial intelligence that you encounter and how do you dispel them?

 One of the biggest myths is that AI is infallible and completely impartial.
-In reality, it reflects the data it was trained on, and if there are biases in this data, AI can reproduce them.
-Another common myth is that AI means complete automation, when, in fact, many applications are just decision-making assistants
+In reality, it reflects the data it was trained on, and if there are biases in that data, the AI may reproduce them.
+Another common myth is that AI means complete automation, when in fact, many applications are just decision-making assistants.

 AI will not replace all jobs, but it will transform many of them.
-New functions will emerge, demanding that professionals develop new skills.
-The most likely scenario is a collaboration between humans and AI, where technology automates repetitive tasks and humans focus on what requires creativity and critical judgment
+New functions will emerge, requiring professionals to develop new skills.
+The most likely scenario is a collaboration between humans and AI, where technology automates repetitive tasks and humans focus on what requires creativity and critical judgment.

-1. It is true that AI can become conscious and dominate humanity, as we see in science fiction movies
+1. Is it true that AI can become conscious and take over humanity, as we see in science fiction movies?

 Today, there is no scientific evidence that AI can become conscious.
-The current models are advanced statistical tools that process data to generate answers, but without any form of cognition or intention of its own
+Current models are advanced statistical tools that process data to generate responses, but without any form of cognition or own intention.

-1. All artificial intelligences are dangerous or can be used for harmful purposes?
-What we should know about this
+1. Are all artificial intelligences dangerous or can they be used for harmful purposes?
+What should we know about this?

 Like any technology, AI can be used for good or for evil.
-The danger is not in the AI itself, but in the use that is made of it.
-That's why, regulation and responsible use are so important
+The danger is not in AI itself, but in how it is used.
+Therefore, regulation and responsible use are so important.

-AI can make mistakes, mainly when trained with limited or biased data.
-Furthermore, AI models can be easily deceived by adversarial attacks, where small manipulations in the data can lead to unexpected results
+AI can make mistakes, especially when trained with limited or biased data.
+Furthermore, AI models can be easily fooled by adversarial attacks, where small manipulations in the data can lead to unexpected results.

-1. Is AI just a passing trend or is it a technology that is here to stay
+1. Is AI just a passing fad or is it a technology that is here to stay?

 AI is here to stay.
-Its impact is comparable to that of electricity and the internet.
-However, its development is in constant evolution, and we will still see many changes in the coming years
+Your impact is comparable to that of electricity and the internet.
+However, its development is constantly evolving, and we will still see many changes in the coming years.

-1. AI systems are truly capable of making completely unbiased decisions?
-How prejudices can affect algorithms
+1. Are AI systems truly capable of making completely unbiased decisions?
+How can biases affect algorithms?

-No AI is completely unbiased.
+No AI is completely impartial.
 If the data used to train it contains bias, the results will also be biased.
-The ideal is for companies to adopt bias mitigation practices and conduct constant audits
+The ideal is for companies to adopt bias mitigation practices and conduct regular audits.

-1. All AI applications involve surveillance and the collection of personal data?
-What people should know about privacy and AI
+1. Do all AI applications involve surveillance and collection of personal data?
+What people should know about privacy and AI?

 Not all AI involves surveillance, but data collection is a reality in many applications.
 The most important thing is that users know what data is being collected and have control over it.
-Transparency and compliance with legislation such as the LGPD (General Data Protection Law) and the GDPR (General Data Protection Regulation – General Data Protection Regulation of the European Union is fundamental
+Transparency and compliance with laws such as the LGPD (General Data Protection Law) and the GDPR (General Data Protection Regulation of the European Union) are essential.

 RELATED ARTICLES